-All this fuss about the all electric home — so what's the big deal?
+What's the big deal with an all-electric home?
 As long as the water in your shower is hot, the air coming out of your air conditioner is cold, and the tea kettle on your stove is boiling, what does it matter which fuel(s) are used to keep your home comfortable and clean?

 There are many more benefits to converting all of your home appliances to more efficient, all-electric equipment — some of them you may not have thought of, including:

 - More comfortable home